 Finally, after a couple of decades working on other people’s projects, in 2013 I thought I’d write a book.
 And I did, after a heap of new research which took rather longer than my original dissertation.
 Thanks to the wonders of online searching, and my personal advances in understanding the context, some startling connections emerged.
 The book is much, much better for it, and the argument far more convincing.
 Thank heaven I lived long enough.

 The Age of Machinery: Engineering the Industrial Revolution was accepted by the Boydell Press, in a series they publish for the Economic History Society called People, Markets, Goods.
 I was delighted by this: the subject matter deserves a high profile publisher, and also it’s offered as a very affordable paperback, only £19.99.
-The book is published in February 2018.
+The book came out in February 2018, and has had pleasing reviews from some global big names in economic history.

-Next project is a popular illustrated book on early Yorkshire engineers.
-The approach will be through biographies of the most important figures, the stories of men migrating into the region to take up textile engineering.
-Exploring their careers is a way to bring out the context and connections which underpinned machine-making, especially some significant links back to south Yorkshire metal trades and Tyneside colliery engineering.
+My plans for follow-up projects have shifted.
+I’m exploring new sources, and new kinds of sources (new in the sense that they are new to my work).
+I’m heading back in time, to the 1760s and 1770s, and re-constructing the careers of some important figures.
+Extraordinary stories emerge, of men migrating into the region to take up textile engineering.
+Exploring these careers is a way to bring out the context and connections which underpinned machine-making, especially some significant links back to south Yorkshire metal trades and Tyneside colliery engineering.

 The Age of Machinery: Engineering the Industrial Revolution